-What is Refractive Laser Surgery?
+What is Refractive Laser Surgery (LASIK)?

 Refractive laser surgery eliminates or reduces the need for glasses by altering the shape of the cornea, thus changing the way the eye focuses light.
 These procedures are performed in only a few minutes using anesthetic eye drops.